celalk-172/delaunay-waypoint-generator/README.md

 - Obstacle-aware flight path planning.
 - Integration with [Mission Planner](https://ardupilot.org/planner/) for waypoint generation and simulation.
 - Visualisation of helipads, obstacles, and optimised paths.
-- Customisable altitude settings for varied flight requirements.
+- Customisable altitude settings and choice of starting helipad.

 #### Technologies Used:
 - Python (core logic and visualisation)